-Respective responsibilities of the body and the auditor
+1 Respective responsibilities of the body and the auditor

-This smaller authority is responsible for ensuring that its financial management is adequate and effective and that it has a sound system of internal control.
-The smaller authority prepares an annual return in accordance with proper practices which:
+This authority is responsible for ensuring that its financial management is adequate and effective and that it has a sound system of internal control.
+The authority prepares an Annual Governance and Accountability Return in accordance with Proper Practices which:

-- summarises the accounting records for the year ended 31 March 2017; and - confirms and provides assurance on those matters that are relevant to our duties and responsibilities as external auditors.
+- summarises the accounting records for the year ended 31 March 2019; and - confirms and provides assurance on those matters that are relevant to our duties and responsibilities as external auditors.

-Our responsibility is to review the annual return in accordance with guidance issued by the National Audit Office (NAO) on behalf of the Comptroller and Auditor General (see note below).
+Our responsibility is to review Sections 1 and 2 of the Annual Governance and Accountability Return in accordance with guidance issued by the National Audit Office (NAO) on behalf of the Comptroller and Auditor General (see note below).
 Our work does not constitute an audit carried out in accordance with International Standards on Auditing (UK & Ireland) and does not provide the same level of assurance that such an audit would do.